folio-org/stripes-connect/doc/api.md

   fetched.

-* `mutator`: a JavaScript object that enables the component to make changes to its resources. `mutator` is an object whose properties are named after the resources in the manifest.
-The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods that perform the relevant CRUD operation using HTTP and update the internal representation of the state to match.
-A typical invocation would be something like `this.props.mutator['users'].POST(data)`.
+* `mutator`: a JavaScript object that enables the component to make changes to its resources.
+See below.

+The `mutator` is an object whose properties are named after the resources in the manifest.
+The corresponding values are themselves objects -- one per resource.

+Each resource's mutator object has keys that are HTTP methods: the corresponding values are methods that perform the relevant CRUD operation using HTTP, and update the internal representation of the state to match.
+A typical invocation would be something like `this.props.mutator.users.POST(data)`.

 The mutator methods optionally take a record as a parameter, represented as a JavaScript object whose keys are fieldnames and whose